 Extremely appropriate (5)

+Excluding from group chat and punishments

 Sce5 – One of the students who is part of your friends/others group (Student A) excluded another student who is also a part of your friends group from a group chat on WhatsApp.

-Sce5AApp - How appropriate is it for A to exclude another/a friend from the group chat?
+Sce5AApp - How appropriate is it for Friend/Student A to exclude another/a friend from the group chat?